Family history and some dietary factors (low fiber, high fat) increase a person’s risk of colorectal cancer.

 When rectal cancer has penetrated the rectal wall and spread to a very limited number of nearby lymph nodes, giving chemotherapy plus radiation therapy (see Combination Cancer Therapy Combination Cancer Therapy Cancer drugs are most effective when given in combination.
-The rationale for combination therapy is to use drugs that work by different mechanisms, thereby decreasing the likelihood that resistant... read more ) after surgical removal of all visible cancer may lengthen survival time.
-Some doctors give chemotherapy and radiation therapy before surgery.
+The rationale for combination therapy is to use drugs that work by different mechanisms, thereby decreasing the likelihood that resistant... read more ) before or after surgical removal of all visible cancer may lengthen survival time.

 Staging Colon Cancer

-When the cancer has spread only to the liver and there are 3 or fewer tumors (metastases), doctors sometimes remove these tumors surgically.
+When the cancer has spread (metastasized) only to the liver, doctors sometimes remove tumors surgically.
 Alternatively, doctors may inject chemotherapy drugs or radioactive beads directly into the artery supplying the liver with blood.
 A small pump inserted surgically beneath the skin or an external pump worn on a belt allows the person to be mobile during the treatment.
 This treatment may provide more benefit than ordinary chemotherapy, but more research is needed.
 Radiofrequency ablation, which uses high-frequency alternating electric current (AC current) to heat and destroy tissue, is an alternative therapy for selected people who have liver tumors.
 Also, radiation therapy focused on the tumors can be used for palliation (to help relieve symptoms without necessarily aiming for a cure).